Why You Should Feed Your Baby Peanuts (According to Science)

 What if I am exclusively breastfeeding?

 The AAP recommends exclusively breastfeeding until around 6 months.
 The EAT study, another big study on introducing food allergens, did suggest that introducing allergens before 6 months was feasible and did not seem to affect breastfeeding.
-Breastfeeding should remain your child’s major source of calories either way.
+Either way, breastfeeding should remain your child’s major source of calories.
 Bottom line, when exactly to start solids should be a decision you make with your doctor.

-Lastly, if your child already has a food allergy just remember it is not your fault!
-I know parent guilt is terrible but just remember you are doing your best and will continue to do so!
+Lastly, if your child already has a food allergy, just remember that it is not your fault!
+I know parent guilt is terrible, but just remember you are doing your best and will continue to do so!

 We’ve put together some resources for parents managing a new food allergy.
-Check those out here.
+Check those out here or on the foublie app.